neilpeterson/talk-terraform-workshop/05-terraform-functions/README.md

 terraform apply plan.out
 ```

-The containers public IP address can be used to see the running application.
+The containers FQDN can be used to see the running application.

 ## Next Module